-Plus, if it’s after 1 June when you do this bike ride, it’s a really nice idea to reserve a table at a restaurant at one of our vegan hotspots in The Hague for a delicious meal after your arduous journey.
+Plus, if the catering businesses open up again, it’s a really nice idea to reserve a table at a restaurant at one of our vegan hotspots in The Hague for a delicious meal after your arduous journey.

 Texel is an island in the very north of the Netherlands, and its coastline is absolutely beautiful.
 Biking around it will take you through Texel National Park and lots of beautiful dunes.